LucasJavaudin/METROPOLIS_OSM_PARSER_2/README.md

 Author: Lucas Hornung
 Tool to convert an OpenStreetMap file to a METROPOLIS network

-Open tutorial.pdf for more information about the tool
+Open Tutorial.pdf for more information about the tool